seho85/VyperCE6.1/README.md

-# Community firmware for the Creality CR-6 3D printer
+# Community firmware for touchscreen printers (like Anycubic Vyper or Creality CR-series)

-**This branch is for the Creality CR-6 SE with stock v4.5.2 motherboard and the stock display.**

-_For other configurations for the Creality CR-6 printer (like BigTreeTech SKR board and optional BTT TFT v3.0 display - please check the [branches and development section](#development-and-compile-it-yourself) section below._

 ## Downloads

 Please find official releases in the [Releases section](https://github.com/CR6Community/Marlin/releases).
 Take the release which belongs to the particular touch screen firmware you are going to flash.
 Please read the release notes *carefully* - it contains all the instructions you need.

-Ensure you take the right assets: the `firmware[suffix].bin`.
-You should not download the `Source code` archive if you are downloading with the purpose of directly flashing your printer.
+Ensure you take the right assets: the `[firmware/main-board]-[suffix].bin`.
+You should not download the `Source code` archive if you are downloading with the purpose of directly flashing the firmware onto your printer.

 *Support for the [BTT SKR board](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) is available.*